Sticky Chinese Pork Belly– Simple, Family-Friendly

 Variations

-- Extra Spicy: Add more red chili or a dash of sriracha for more heat.
+- Extra Spicy: Add more red chilli or a dash of sriracha for more heat.

 - Garlic Lovers: Double the garlic for a stronger kick.